rovitotv/SensorCraft/guide/07_rocket_launch.rst

 new methods we just created in the model class:

 .. literalinclude:: ../code/07_rocket_launch_part2.py
-	:lines: 822-857
+	:lines: 827-862

 Finally we have to modify the update method in the window class.
 Since different speed computers exist one common technique used in simulations is to base events on time.
-SensorCraft is set to call the update method in the window class 1.0 / TICKS_PER_SEC or 1/60th of a second on line 608.
-All we have to do is call the process_rocket method in the model class using the code below on line 672:
+SensorCraft is set to call the update method in the window class 1.0 / TICKS_PER_SEC or 1/60th of a second on line 609.
+All we have to do is call the process_rocket method in the model class using the code below on line 677:

 .. literalinclude:: ../code/07_rocket_launch_part2.py
-	:lines: 672 - 694
+	:lines: 677 - 699

 Dr. Steve Rides the Rocket - Part 3
 -----------------------------------

 In part 1 and part 2 of the rocket launch, Dr. Steve was on the ground while the rocket was launched.
-In part 3, we are going to put Dr. Steve on top of the rocket so that he rides it.
-First, we are going to add to the rocket process on line 695 so that Dr. Steve goes up as the rocket goes up.
+In part 3, we are going to put Dr. Steve on top of the rocket so that he rides the rocket.
+First, we are going to add to the rocket process on line 701 so that Dr. Steve goes up as the rocket goes up.
 Add the line "if self.model.rocket_launched:" and then add "self.position = (10, self.model.rocket_altitude + 19, 2)" below that.
 The new position is where Dr. Steve will go when the rocket is launched, which is on top of the rocket.
-What you have now should look like this:
+The code should look like the following:

 .. literalinclude:: ../code/07_rocket_launch_part3.py
-        :lines: 696 - 702
+        :lines: 701 - 707

-Finally, we need to add "if self.model.rocket_loaded:" on line 856, and then add "self.position = (10, 20, 2)" below that.
+Finally, we need to add "if self.model.rocket_loaded:" on line 867, and then add "self.position = (10, 20, 2)" below that.
 This makes it so that when you press "L" to launch the rocket, Dr. Steve is put on top of the rocket so that he can ride it.
 The code should look similar to this:

 .. literalinclude:: ../code/07_rocket_launch_part3.py
-        :lines: 862 - 865
+        :lines: 867 - 870